AlvinoNguyen/100-days-of-code/log.md

 **Thoughts**: Today was a bit unproductive when it comes to web development, but it's okay, because I'm done with the technical documentation page!
 Working on this project also helped me learn the basics of AWK a little better, and I'm hoping that I'll be able to apply this knowledge in the future!
 I'm proud of how I did on this project because how much more elegant my code looks on both the HTML and CSS side.

 The next project I'm supposed to work on is my personal portfolio, but I'm going to hold off on working on that for now.
-I think the best thing for me to do now is to practice my Javascript and hopefully move onto React!
+I think the best thing for me to do now is to practice my JavaScript and hopefully move onto React!

 **Link to work**: [Technical Documentation Page](https://github.com/AlvinoNguyen/Technical-Documentation-Page)